Meetings

 What data feeds the summary

 Summary generation is bounded by meeting start and end (including idle-driven end).
-It collects:
+By default it is audio-only and collects:

 | Input | Detail |